 Public members of the commission shall receive the same rate of per diem that is paid to Legislators for every day's attendance at special sessions of the Legislature as defined by law.
-All members of the commission shall be reimbursed for actual travel expenses incurred in carrying out the business of the commission.
-The Legislature which is required to apportion shall establish a budget for the apportioning commission within the state budget document in the fiscal year previous to the fiscal year during which the apportioning commission is required to convene and shall appropriate sufficient funds for the commission to satisfactorily perform its duties and responsibilities.
-The budget shall include sufficient funds to compensate the chairperson of the commission and the chairperson's staff.
-The remainder of the appropriation shall be made available equally among the political parties represented on the commission to provide travel expenses, incidental expenses and compensation for commission members and for partisan staff and operations.
-This section does not apply on or after December 5, 2018.
+All members of the commission shall be reimbursedare entitled to reimbursement for actual travel expenses incurred in carrying out the business of the commission.
+The Legislature, which is required to apportion, shall establish a budget for the apportioning commission within the state budget document in the fiscal year previous to the fiscal year during which the apportioning commission is required to convene and shall appropriate sufficient funds for the commission to satisfactorily perform its duties and responsibilities.
+The budget shallmust include sufficient funds to compensate the chairpersonchair of the commission and the chairperson'schair's staff.
+The remainder of the appropriation shallmust be made available equally among the political parties represented on the commission to provide travel expenses, incidental expenses and compensation for commission members and for partisan staff and operations.
+This section does not apply on or after December 3, 2014.